 The main objective of this tool is to help guideline developers and healthcare professionals to find and understand the main messages from systematic reviews, and to highlight the most important outcomes (both benefits and harms), the size of these effects, and the certainty of the supporting evidence.

-Evidence to Decision frameworks (EtD)
+Evidence to Decision frameworks (EtD) and recommendations

 The purpose of this tool is to help policymakers and managers to make decisions about health system or public health interventions that are targeted at a population when there are more than two available options.
 EtD frameworks can inform about pros and cons of each intervention being compared, ensure that the criteria that determine a decision are considered, help to structure discussion and form the bases for decisions transparent to those affected by a policy decision.
 Ad hoc panels will formulate recommendations for each condition using the EtD frameworks.
 Organisations can adopt or adapt these recommendations in their settings.

 Patient Decision Aids